 In the early morning, the water traffic is heavy as boats ply the route in and out of the town, carry people and products to begin the day – along with tourists & travellers like us here at DIY Travel HQ.

 Leaving reality behind, the vessel picks up speed and soon enters a vast aquatic plateau of glistening, silver-blue ripples.

 At 22km long by 10km wide, the lake is not large, but drifting along the surface, the impression is expansive and other-worldly.

-The day is perfect: blue skies and white puffy clouds, reflecting onto the calm, shimmery water, flanked by an unbroken chain of rolling hills.
+The day is perfect for an Inle Lake tour: blue skies and white puffy clouds, reflecting onto the calm, shimmery water, flanked by an unbroken chain of rolling hills.

 Along the shore resides the Intha people, some 70,000 ethnic Tibetan-Burman’s who live and work in the four villages surrounding the lake.

 Most are self-sufficient farmers and fishermen, tending to floating gardens and catching fish to sustain their livelihoods.

 The traditional fishermen practice a local technique, casting out their nets while standing at the stern on one leg and draping the other leg around the oar.